RootStudio/Root-Consent/README.md

 # Root Consent

-This library can be used to provide GDPR compliant consent screen that allows users to opt-in explicity for data collection.
+This library can be used to provide GDPR compliant consent screen that allows users to opt-in explicitly for data collection.
+Also has the option to set the consent as always approved

 ## Installation